CommunityToolkit/WindowsCommunityToolkit/docs/controls/WebView.md

 ```

 Similar events occur in the same order for each **iframe** in the web view content:
-1. The [FrameNavigationStarting](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol.framenavigationstarting) event is raised before a frame in the web view navigates to new content.
+:one: The [FrameNavigationStarting](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol.framenavigationstarting) event is raised before a frame in the web view navigates to new content.

-2. The [FrameContentLoading](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol.framecontentloading) event is raised when a frame in the web view has started loading new content.
+:two: The [FrameContentLoading](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol.framecontentloading) event is raised when a frame in the web view has started loading new content.

-3. The [FrameDOMContentLoaded](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol.framedomcontentloaded) event is raised when a frame in the web view has finished parsing its current HTML content.
+:three: The [FrameDOMContentLoaded](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol.framedomcontentloaded) event is raised when a frame in the web view has finished parsing its current HTML content.

-4. The [FrameNavigationCompleted](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol.framenavigationcompleted) event is raised when a frame in the web view has finished loading its content.
+:four: The [FrameNavigationCompleted](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol.framenavigationcompleted) event is raised when a frame in the web view has finished loading its content.

 ## Respond to potential problems